nusco/tutorials/docs/windows/step_three.md

 People all over the world create Docker images.
 You can find these images by browsing the Docker Hub.
 In this next section, you'll search for and find the image you'll use in the rest of this getting started.

-## Step 1: Open a Boot2Docker terminal
+## Step 1: Open a Docker Quickstart Terminal

 If you don't already have a terminal open, open one now:

-1. From the **Desktop** and locate the Boot2Docker icon.
+1. From the **Desktop** and locate the Docker Quickstart Terminal icon.

     ![Desktop](/windows/images/icon-set.png)

-2. Click the icon to launch a Boot2Docker terminal.
+2. Click the icon to launch a Docker Quickstart Terminal.

    Just leave the terminal open on your desktop, you'll be using it in a moment.